anupn18/readme_lifesight/docs/METHODOLOGIES/experiment/geo-experiments-1/geo-experiments.md

 Step 2: Use earlier data to build a synthetic control—a weighted combination of control regions that mirrors the test group’s pre-treatment behavior.

-Step 3: Apply a hypothetical lift (e.g., 5%) to the test regions during the “removed” month and assess whether a relibable effect can be detected against the synthetic control.
+Step 3: Apply a hypothetical lift (e.g., 5%) to the test regions during the “removed” month and assess whether a reliable effect can be detected against the synthetic control.

 This process quantifies how large an effect must be to achieve high power (e.g., 80%) under real-world conditions, accounting for geographic heterogeneity and temporal trends.
-By iterating over different effect sizes, the power analysis process helps identifies the MDE that balances practical relevance and statistical feasibility.
+By iterating over different effect sizes, the power analysis process helps identify the MDE that balances practical relevance and statistical feasibility.